incard/be-tech-assessment/README.md

 You are also free to use any web framework.
 If you choose to use a framework that results in boilerplate code in the repository, please detail in your README which code was written by you (as opposed to generated code).

+When you’re done, host it somewhere (e.g. on AWS, Heroku, GCP, etc.).